-Applicants with housing related debt will generally not be eligible to join the housing list if they are not addressing the debt.
+Applicants with housing related debt will generally not be eligible to join the housing list.

 Housing related debt includes rent arrears to the Council, housing associations, other local authorities or private landlords, also Council Tax and any monies given through the Council's Rent Deposit Guarantee Scheme and the Rent Deposit and/or Rent in advance paid for by the Housing Options Team (not DWP Department of Works and Pensions) and any outstanding temporary accommodation costs payable to the council.